 We've also seen employers struggle with how to handle all forms of paid time off, including moving from a vacation/sick-time model to PTO to unlimited PTO to paid leave to sabbaticals.

-BM: Conventional wellness programs may have about a 10 percent influence on employee health-which is meaningful, but not enough to meet employers' expectations.
-Employers need to act on changes they-as employers-can make to support workforce health.
+M: Conventional wellness programs may have about a 10-percent influence on employee health -- which is meaningful, but not enough to meet employers' expectations.
+Employers need to act on changes they -- as employers -- can make to support workforce health.

 Offering paid leave, especially paid sick leave, to attend to personal or family health, is one step employers can take to support employee health and overall well-being.
 Of course, most large and many smaller employers already offer paid sick leave.

-The American Public Health Association that paid leave can mitigate the physical, emotional and financial stress that go hand-in-hand with life-changing health events in the family, such as pregnancy, childbirth, diagnosis of a serious disease, or death of a loved one.
+The American Public Health Association reminds us that paid leave can mitigate the physical, emotional and financial stress that go hand-in-hand with life-changing health events in the family, such as pregnancy, childbirth, diagnosis of a serious disease or death of a loved one.

-BM: You're hitting on a lot of key points, Carol.
+M: You're hitting on a lot of key points, Carol.
 Ultimately, I think we have to tease out how different types of leave affect different types of businesses and workers.
-Most American workers- about 65 percent- have paid sick leave, but most lower-wage and part-time workers don't.
+Most [full-time] American workers -- about 65 percent -- have paid sick leave, but most lower-wage and part-time workers don't.
 We need to understand this gap, and also how small and medium-sized employers are affected by mandates.

 I'd like to hear more about what you mean by "insuring income," and how it intersects with the topic of paid leave.

-CH: Let me go back to one point you made first, Bob, concerning paid sick leave.
-While more than half of Americans have access to paid sick days, (the national average is eight).
-Yet, 5 percent to 10 percent of employees-depending upon the company-leave the workplace every year due to a sickness, surgery or injury.
+H: Let me go back to one point you made first, Bob, concerning paid sick leave.
+While more than half of Americans have access to paid sick days, the number of days available to a worker per year varies by organization (the national average is eight).
+Yet, 5 percent to 10 percent of employees -- depending on the company -- leave the workplace every year due to a sickness, surgery or injury.
 The median time out of work for someone who experiences a short-term disability is six weeks.
 When I talk about "insuring income," I am referring to people who have a short- and/or long-term-disability policy.

-Combine to that the gap in not having income-protection insurance with high-deductible health plans, and many American workers could become financially devastated by even a short-term illness.
+Combine with that the gap in not having income-protection insurance with high-deductible health plans, and many American workers could become financially devastated by even a short-term illness.

-CH: I'm not aware of any studies that looked at the issue of delayed medical treatment because an employee did not have disability insurance.
-However, the that about 66 million people in the United States delayed or put off medical treatment for cost reasons in the prior year, and approximately 64 million people experienced difficulty paying their medical bills over that same period.
+H: I'm not aware of any studies that looked at the issue of delayed medical treatment because an employee did not have disability insurance.
+However, the Commonwealth Fund reported in a November 2014 study that about 66 million people in the United States delayed or put off getting medical treatment for cost reasons in the prior year, and approximately 64 million people experienced difficulty paying their medical bills over that same time period.

 Disability insurance provides employees who are unable to work with an income stream, which allows them to pay for life-impacting expenses such as healthcare and healthcare deductibles.
 Without this coverage, many workers would struggle with seeking treatment.